Precomputing Multi-Agent Path Replanning Using Temporal Flexibility: FlexSIPP

 Using the search procedure described above, we now show that we find the best replanning solution given the agent's flexibility in polynomial time (Proposition~\ref{prop:sol}).
 The flexibility is derived in polynomial time (Proposition~\ref{thm:flex}), and the construction of the @SIPP graph is also done in polynomial time.
-Each configuration adds a safe interval to the problem, and each agent splits such an interval as it passes through.
-Therefore, the problem size scales linearly with the number of configurations (the size of the network~$\network$) and linearly with the number of agents.
-The flexibility adds more safe intervals, but again at most one per agent per configuration, so our @SIPP graph is of the order~$O(|\network|\cdot |\agents|^2)$.
+The original @SIPP graph~$\langle \states, \SIPPedges, \atfFunc[\edge] \rangle$ based on the network~$\network$ and set of agent~$\agents$ is of order~$O(|\network| \cdot|\agents|)$ \cite{Hanou2024}.
+FlexSIPP adds more safe intervals, but at most one per edge in the original @SIPP graph, so the @SIPP graph is still in the order~$O(|\network| \cdot |\agents|)$.
+Each path is split into simple paths with one origin and destination, so we can have several paths for one agent, and the problem size thus scales linearly with the number of simple paths.
 The branching factor in the~$A^*$ search is bound by the number of agents; so, it runs polynomially in the number of agents. \begin{proposition} If a replanning solution exists that involves only delaying one of the other agents according to their flexibility (Definition~\ref{def:flex}) and possibly rerouting the delayed agent, then we find this solution in polynomial time. \end{proposition}